Murgeye/teamspeak3-python-bot/README.md

 ## Utils

-This plugin extends your bot with administrative features via your TeamSpeak server client.
+This plugin extends your bot with various commands.

 ### Available Commands